boeni-industries/aico/docs/concepts/emotion/emotion_sim.md

 The modular architecture ensures seamless integration with other AICO components while preserving the local-first processing philosophy.
 Success will be measured through user relationship development, emotional authenticity, and ethical compliance rather than purely technical metrics.

-For implementation details, technical specifications, and architectural diagrams, see the companion [Architecture Documentation](../../architecture/emotion_sim.md).
+For implementation details, technical specifications, and architectural diagrams, see the companion architecture documentation.

 ## References